AlexJPotter/TemplateApp/README.md

 ## Contributing

-Contributions are welcome, but I don't promise to alawys have the time to review them!
+Contributions are welcome, but I don't promise to always have the time to review them!

 ## Roadmap